robdmoore/karbon-cms/Docs/Documentation/08b-type-converters.md

 If you want to create a custom converter, checkout the [official documentation on how to do this over on MSDN](http://msdn.microsoft.com/en-us/library/ayybcxe5.aspx).

-Now that you know how to create type converters, lets see how to hook them up.
+Now that you know how to create type converters, lets see how to hook them up in Karbon.

 ## Non-Strongly Typed Content
 If you are accessing data via the `.Data` property on your content, you can use one of the extended `GetValue(...)` methods to get data of a given type.